 + Pro: Expats can get around of foot

-Florence is a small city, with an even smaller centre, and it's pretty easy to get around the city by walking or cycling.
-While public transport is useful to get to the outskirts of the centre, as it only takes 30 minutes to walk from one end to another, it's not strictly necessary.
-And, for that same reason, owning a car in Florence is just illogical.
+Florence is a small city, with an even smaller centre, and it's pretty easy to get around by walking or cycling.
+While public transport is useful to get to the outskirts, it only takes 30 minutes to walk from one end to another, so it's not strictly necessary.

 + Pro: It is centrally located

-Florence is centrally located in Italy and it is therefore extremely easy to hop on a train and travel around the country.
+Florence is centrally located in Italy, and it's easy to hop on a train and travel around the country.
 Italy’s location in Europe is also ideal for visiting neighboring countries.

 While the city’s many pros make it an ideal destination for people to either live in or visit, they also contribute to why it is so over crowded.
 The bustling streets are teeming with tourists and locals all year round which can make this small city feel even smaller.